holazt/RcloneBrowser/README.md

 3. Install latest Qt v5 (64-bit) from [Qt website][10].
 You only need "Qt 5.13.1 Prebuilt Components for MSVC 2017 64-bit" (MSVC 2017 64-bit)
 4. Get rclone-browser source code.
 You either need to install git and clone it or download zip file from [releases][3]
 5. Go to source folder `cd RcloneBrowser`
-6. Create new `build` folder  - `mkdir build` and go there `cd build`
+6. Create new `build` folder  - `mkdir build` and then `cd build`
 7. run `cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_CONFIGURATION_TYPES="Release" -DCMAKE_PREFIX_PATH=/c/Qt/5.13.1/msvc2017_64 .. && cmake --build . --config Release`
 8. run `c:\Qt\5.13.1\msvc2017_64\bin\windeployqt.exe --no-translations --no-angle --no-compiler-runtime --no-svg ".\build\Release\RcloneBrowser.exe"`
-9. build\Release folder contains now RcloneBrowser.exe binary and all other files required to run it.
+9. build\Release folder contains now RcloneBrowser.exe binary and all other files required to run it
+10. If your system does not have required MSVC runtime you can install one from Microsoft [website](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 History